2020-on BMW F900R review: BMW’s sporty naked middleweight gets racy and sharpens up for 2025

 4 out of 5 (4/5)

-The BMW F900R naked roadster was launched alongside the half-faired F900XR adventure sports version in 2020 and, although good, in many ways the naked bike is the slightly poorer relation – although that’s no criticism of the R, it’s just a reflection of how brilliant the XR is.
+The BMW F900R naked motorbike was launched alongside the half-faired F900XR adventure sports version in 2020 and, although good, in many ways the naked bike was the slightly poorer relation between the two.
+That’s no criticism of the R, it’s just a reflection of how brilliant the XR is.

 The XR was the intended outcome when BMW converted their F850GS parallel twin into a pure road bike – the point of the project was to build a little brother for the S1000XR and by so doing create a bike that could steal customers from Yamaha’s hugely successful Tracer 9 (formerly 900, which is massively popular in Europe).